Detachment 172 Frequently Asked Questions

 What are the qualifications of my Air Force instructors?

-ROTC duty is a demanding job.
+AFROTC duty is a demanding job.
 Each instructor has been handpicked by the Air Force.
 In addition, since they are considered part of the academic faculty, the University has a voice in the selection process.
 Each officer-instructor must possess at least a Masters degree and have considerable Air Force experience.
 The instructors are current active duty officers and represent a variety of Air Force backgrounds.

 What is Field Training, and how often must I attend it?